-Possible errors (e.g. if you allow an action but the particular script does not exist) are recorded in the Error log (see chapter 23.8).
+Possible errors (e.g. if you allow an action but the particular script does not exist) are recorded in the Error log (see chapter 24.8).

-Note: If the name of the dial-up includes blanks, it will be automatically put in quotes upon the script call, which guarantees correct transmission of the full name in an only parameter of the script.
+If the name of the dial-up includes blanks, it will be automatically put in quotes upon the script call, which guarantees correct transmission of the full name in an only parameter of the script.
 However, it is more suitable to use names without blanks and diacritics for dial-ups.
 Interfaces in Kerio Control can be renamed any time needed.

 On Windows, Kerio Control is running as a service.
 Therefore, external applications and operating system's commands will run in the background only (in the SYSTEM account).
 The same rules are applied for all external commands and external programs called by scripts.
 Therefore, it is not highly unrecommended to use interactive applications (i.e. applications with user interaction) for the actions described above.
 Interactive application would be running "in background" until the system restart or killing of the particular process.
 Under specific circumstances, such application might also block other dials or hang-ups.
-In editions Appliance and Box, supportive scripts for dial-ups are not supported.